Altyn-Emel National Park: Features

 Altyn-Emel National Park is located in the Ili River Valley.
 It comprises various landscapes, including sand desert, mountains, and flora.
-The park was founded on April 10, 1996, with the objective to preserve a natural park complex, as well as archaeological and historical monuments.
+The park was founded on 10 April 1996, with the objective to preserve a natural park complex, as well as archaeological and historical monuments.
 It is the largest reserve in Kazakhstan.

 It consists of two main parts: the plain that adjoins the right Bank of the Ili river and the mountain, and the spurs of the Dzungarian Alatau and the macro-slope of the Altyn-Emel range.
 Small island mountain ranges are located on the plains.
 On the territory of the park, Carboniferous deposits (300 million years old) have been identified, which are mainly represented by volcanites, Permian and Carboniferous deposits, and the most ancient deposits are Silurian.
 The park's mountains are mostly composed of Paleozoic rocks that are 200 to 400 million years old.

 Located within the park, the Besshatyr Burial Ground is a historical monument of Saka mounds.
-The burial mounds date back to the Iron Age (7th-6th centuries BC), and were built by the nomads of the Central Asian steppes.
+The burial mounds date back to the Iron Age, and were built by the nomads of the Central Asian steppes.
 Objects found within the burial mounds include gold-plated trappings, gold adornments and utensils, weapons and armor.

 Another prominent feature of the area are the Aktau mountains, also referred to as the "lunar mountains" on account of their particular colors.

 In May 2021, it was announced by the Kazakh Ministry of Ecology, Geology, and Natural Resources that the tourism in the Altyn-Emel National Park region will be developed with an emphasis on historical heritage as well as ecotourism.

 In 2021, the Kazakh National Geographic Society announced that eco-toilets, gazebos, shade awnings, drinking fountains, and additional observation decks will be installed in the Altyn-Emel area in the near future.